A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: Homogeneous spaces corresponding to a rational -isogeny

 \subsection{Elliptic curves with a rational \texorpdfstring{$3$}\ -isogeny}

 Let $E$ be an elliptic curve over $\Q$ with a Galois invariant subgroup $T$ of size $3$.
-The quotient map $\psi: E \to E/T =: \bar{E}$ is a rational $3$-isogeny.
-By, e.g., \cite[Ch.~III Prop.~4.12]{BibSilv} every rational $3$-isogeny between elliptic curves is obtained in this way.
+The quotient map $\psi\colon E \to E/T =: \bar{E}$ is a rational $3$-isogeny.
+By, for example, \cite[Proposition~ III.4.12]{BibSilv}, every rational $3$-isogeny between elliptic curves is obtained in this way.
 Following \cite{BibTop}, one distinguishes the cases $j_E=0$ and $j_E \neq 0$ to obtain explicit descriptions for these curves and maps.
+The nice discussion of $3$-isogeny descent in \cite[Section~8.4]{Cohen} avoids this distinction by using equations $y^2=x^3+d(ax+b)^2$ (but different from our text, it does not discuss the Galois cohomological derivation of various maps, nor the form of various homogeneous spaces).

 In the case $j_E=0$, one gives $E$ by

 (here $T$ is generated by a point with $x=0$), and the isogeny $\psi$ up to possibly multiplication by $-1$ is